SenkiAlphonse/HEMA-Rulebook-ENG/06-organisational.md

     bouts and advise on immediate management.

 2. The head of the Organising Team is responsible for the overall smooth running of the tournament.
-    The Organising Team is available for questions, complaints, compliments, and suggestions, before during and after the event.
+    The Organising Team is available for questions, complaints which are not concerned with a referee’s decision, compliments, and suggestions, before during and after the event.

 3. The head of the Refereeing Team oversees the allocation and performance of the Referees and